-- Observation Teachers may choose to observe all students regularly and often, taking a wideangle view (focusing on the whole class) or a close-up view (focusing on one student or one activity).
-This strategy is useful when assessing some behaviours and skills. - Selected Response Tests and quizzes are the most familiar examples of this form of assessment, however, they are not restricted to just these two.
-This strategy is a useful informative assessment as it is quick and straightforward to administer and also provides instant feedback for the students and teachers. - Open-ended tasks Presentations, essays, or a diagram as a solution to a problem are some examples of this assessment.
+- Observation- Teachers may choose to observe all students regularly and often, taking a wideangle view(focusing on the whole class)or a close-up view (focusing on one student or one activity).
+This strategy is useful when assessing some behaviors and skills. - Selected Response- Tests and quizzes are the most familiar examples of this form of assessment, however, they are not restricted to just these two.
+This strategy is a useful informative assessment as it is quick and straightforward to administer and also provides instant feedback for the students and teachers. - Open-ended tasks- Presentations, essays, or a diagram as a solution to a problem are some examples of this assessment.
 This strategy allows teachers to present students with a stimulus and ask them to communicate an original response. - Performance- A composition, a research report, a presentation, or a proposed solution are some examples of this assessment model.
 This strategy allows students to demonstrate the acquired skills and show their understanding in a real-world context.
 Students are assessed on their ability to demonstrate predetermined learning objectives in and across subjects. - Process journals- Student reflection and metacognition are essential aspects of this process.
 Regular recording of student reflections leads to enhanced understanding of the concept.
 Process journal allows students to detail their service and action.
-It also helps in reflecting on their learning and its impact on them and others.
+It also helps in reflecting on their learning and its impact on them and others. - Portfolio Assessment- Students and teachers use the portfolio to record learning achievements.
+Students and teachers choose their works or evidence from other assessment strategies that show the level of knowledge and understanding and also demonstrate their skills and attitudes.